sidpalas/devops-directive-website/content/posts/2022/10/kubernetes-maintenance-page/index.md

 ### Deployment

-This `ConfigMap` then gets mounted into a `Deployment` to achieve the desired effect:
+I then created a `Deployment` which mounts this `ConfigMap` to achieve the desired effect:
 ```YAML
 apiVersion: apps/v1
 kind: Deployment